Dhubri district: Sites

-The historic Panbari Mosques is situated on the National Highway 31, about 25 km east from Dhubri town, near Panbari and Rangamati, and is considered to be the oldest mosque in the Indian state of Assam.
+The historic Panbari Mosque is situated on the National Highway 31, about 25 km east from Dhubri town, near Panbari and Rangamati, and is considered to be the oldest mosque in the Indian state of Assam.
 It was built by an able administrator Hussain Shah in between 1493 and 1519 C.E., Who was then the Governor of Bengal.
 This mosque was used as a prayer hall by the Mughal Muslim soldiers.
 There is also an Idgah and a deep well which were also probably constructed during that period.
 Panbari "Pahar", thus is known as the holy seat of the Muslims in Assam.
 It is said that about 200 years ago, the local people of this place found this mosque in Panbari "Pahar" under the thick foliage.
 They cleaned this place and started to offer Namaz there.
 During Eid this mosque bears a special look.
 Thousands of people from different parts of the country visit this mosque.
 Not only the people from India but also from the United Kingdom and Japan visit this place.
 But the masjid is fast losing its glory due to lack of proper maintenance.